 KPERS’ team has over 100 years of combined investment management experience.
 Three of the five officers and one investment analyst have earned their Chartered Financial Analyst (CFA) designations.
 One officer is a CFA Level III candidate.
 One officer is a CFA Level II candidate.
 One analyst is a CFA Level I candidate.
 The CFA designation is globally recognized as the standard by which to measure investment professionals.
-Another analyst is a Level I candidate for the Chartered Alternative Investment Analyst (CAIA) designation.
+Another analyst is a Level II candidate for the Chartered Alternative Investment Analyst (CAIA) designation.

 Meketa Investment Group is KPERS’ general investment consulting firm.
 They are an independent, full-service investment consulting firm.

-- 32 clients representing $1.3 trillion in institutional investor assets.
+- 210 clients representing $1.4 trillion in institutional investor assets

-- 10 senior general consulting staff members (19 senior consulting staff members in total) with offices in Portland, OR, and New York, NY.
+- 42 general consulting staff members (62 consulting staff members in total) with offices in Boston, Chicago, Miami, New York, Portland, San Diego and London

 - Hired by KPERS in 1998